dhelonious/BuildSystemTerminal/README.md

 ## TODO

-1. Test on Unix
-2. Use hashing for multiple exchange files
+1. Use hashing for multiple exchange files